 Family Owned And Operated in the historic district in Gallatin, Tennessee, on 202 East Main Street, across from First Baptist Church and next door to The Gallatin Church of Christ.
-Some will remember John R. Harris and his son-in-law, Royce Donoho and wife, Fannie, operating this funeral home.
+Some will remember John R. Harris and his son-in-law, Royce Donoho and wife, Fannie, and Newby's operating this funeral home.
 This building is over 100 years old and has been operated as a funeral home since 1912, with the exception of five years.

 Phillip and Shirley Anderson purchased the property in April of 2013 and spent the next five months completely restoring the building to it's original beauty, decorated with antiques that give it a vintage home atmosphere, with the addition of additional parking on the side of the building extending all the way over to College Street with five entrances to the funeral home that people can come in for convenience.
 The lounge completely updated, large casket display room, beautiful state rooms completely equipped, and offices, refinished some of the original hardwood floors on the first floor and upstairs and have a very large chapel with digital audio and video, building completely painted in vintage colors, decorated by Shirley Anderson and her personal artwork displayed throughout.